PWF 052 - May 28, pm

 PWF 052 remains out of control at 33,625 hectares in size in the Notikewin Area

 More than 300 firefighters, 24 helicopters, support staff and numerous pieces of heavy equipment are working on this fire today.

 map of the fire as of yesterday.
 The last size estimate was 33,625 hectares.
 A map showing last night’s growth and a new size estimate will be provided when it becomes available.

 A red flag weather warning continues in the fire area because of low humidity and high temperatures, which means extreme fire behaviour will continue in the coming days.

 Today, a wind shift to N/NW with speeds of 20 km/h gusting up to 40 km/h is expected.
 The temperature will reach 30 degrees and relative humidity will remain low.
-With this forecast, another challenging day of intense fire activity lays ahead.
+With this weather, firefighters are experiencing another challenging day of intense fire activity.
 Instability in the air may result in gusty winds today and into Thursday.
 Cooler temperatures will be offset by windy conditions on Thursday.